 The month of June is usually a month of unpredictable weather.
-With the rainy season upon us, torrential rains and disastrous floods are expected for the next of couple of months.
-This can cause serious damage to your home and health that is why it is very important to be adequately prepared for wet season up ahead.
+With the rainy season upon us, torrential rains and disastrous floods are expected for the next couple of months.
+This can cause serious damage to your home and health which is why it is very important to be adequately prepared for the wet season up ahead.

 1. Get your roof ready

-The roof is the one who do the all the hard work in protection of your home during a pourdown and most commonly uninspected.
-It is necessary to have your roofs checked at least twice a year to have the problem fixed early and prevent further damage during a heavy rain.
-Also note that when neglected, the damage on your roof will give you so many problems that can escalate to into tremendous cost.
+The roof is the one who does all the hard work in protecting your home during a pour-down and is most commonly uninspected.
+It is necessary to have your roofs checked at least twice a year to have the problem fixed early and prevent further damage during heavy rain.
+Also note that when neglected, the damage on your roof will give you so many problems that can escalate to tremendous cost.